starryeye/spring-guide/Getting-Started-Guides/README.md

 ## 1. Building a RESTful Web Service

-Learn How to create a RESTful web service with Spring.
+Learn how to create a RESTful web service with Spring.
 https://spring.io/guides/gs/rest-service/

 project : restservice